AaronBrunk1/AaronBrunk1.github.io/_pages/home.md

 * Structure preserving space and time discretisations.
 * Rigouros error analysis using relative energy/entropy methods for discrete solutions.

-The system I typically study have blahblah
+The system I typically study are motivated from the fields of soft matter physics, fluid dynamics or material engineering.